A reduction of the string bracket to the loop product: Introduction

-As described above, the BV exactness is a key to computing `string brackets' on Gorenstein spaces.
-In addition to that, the notion of BV exactness is a new rational homotopy invariant for a general simply-connected space.
-It is worthwhile mentioning that the BV exactness for a space $M$ is equivalent to the triviality of the $S$-action in Connes' exact sequence ; see Theorem \ref{thm:BV-S}.
+As described above, the BV-exactness is a key to computing string brackets on Gorenstein spaces.
+Moreover, it is worthwhile mentioning that the BV-exactness for a space $M$ is equivalent to the triviality of the $S$-action in Connes' exact sequence ; see Theorem \ref{thm:BV-S}.
+In fact, the new invariant is only described in terms of the Hochschild homology while the $S$-action is defined on the negative cyclic homology.
 A deep consideration due to Vigu\'e-Poirrier in \cite{VP88,VP} shows that the $S$-action on the negative cyclic homology is trivial if $M$ is formal.
-Thus we see that the class of BV exact space contains that of formal spaces; see Corollary \ref{cor:BV}.
-More generally, it is proved that a simply-connected space admitting {\it positive weights} is BV exact; see Theorem \ref{thm:weightBVexact}.
-We observe that there exists a nonformal BV exact manifold; see Proposition \ref{prop:11-mfd}.
-Moreover, we obtain an elliptic and non BV exact space; see Appendix \ref{app:appA}.
+Thus we see that the class of BV-exact spaces contains that of formal spaces; see Corollary \ref{cor:BV}.